Skip to main content

 • Building specific emergency contacts, evacuation, and sheltering guidance for buildings on/off campus.

-• Building Emergency Plan Edits/Updates using Cascade CMS
+• Building Emergency Plan edits/updates using Cascade CMS

-• Workshops and individual training sessions to aid Building Deputies and BEP Developers in maintaining online BEPs using the Cascade Content Management System.
+• Workshops and individual training sessions to aid building deputies and BEP developers in maintaining online BEPs using the Cascade Content Management System.

-• Special Event Emergency Planning Checklist PDF / Word
+• Special Event Emergency Planning Checklist (PDF)

-• A guideline for Student, Staff, and Faculty event organizers to follow while planning events on campus
+• A guideline for student, staff, and faculty event organizers to follow while planning events on campus.

 Response

-• Campus Emergency Status webpage (www.purdue.edu/ea)
+• Campus Emergency Status webpage

 • Campus Emergency Operations Center (EOC)